Professors: Carlos L. V. Aiken, David E. Dunn (emeritus),William I.

 Departmental research facilities include: digital imaging petrographic microscope, rock preparation and mineral separation facilities, electronics shop and machine shop.
 Separate research facilities for computing, hydrology, thermal ionization mass spectrometry, and geophysics are described below.

 The Geosciences Department has a large number of networked Windows/PC and unix/linux workstations in several laboratories accessible to the students and faculty.
 A number of laser printers are available, including a color printer.
 A large format HP 2500CP printer/plotter is available for creating maps and posters.
 A variety of software licenses are supported for GIS, remote sensing, image processing, geophysical data processing, graphics and visualization.
 Large scale computing is supported by two state of the art linux clusters, one with 10 and one with 32 64-bit processors, and 13 terabytes of disk.
-A GeoWall visualization facility permits immersive interaction with 3-D data and is supported by high-resolution 3D HDTV visualization systems.
+A GeoWall visualization facility permits immersive interaction with 3-D data.

 Field equipment for measuring ground and surface water flow and chemistry, including borehole bailers, electric water level meter, FlowProbe hand-held flow meter, Hach DREL 2010 Basic Water Quality Lab (field spectrophotometer, pH and salinity meters), and YSI-85 DO/salinity/conductivity meter.
 Software for modeling water flow and transport, including general interfaces GMS andWMS, Hydrus-2D (unsaturated flow and transport), TOUGH2 and Tetrad (2-3D multiphase flow and transport), and many public-domain models.
 Hardware and software for visualizing model results, including Windows and linux workstations.

-A Perkin-Elmer 6100 DRC ICP-MS is used for determining concentrations of a wide range of elements in materials.
+A Perkin-Elmer 6100 DRC ICP-MS and Perkin-Elmer 3300DV ICP-OES are used for determining concentrations of a wide range of elements in materials.
 A Finnigan MAT 261 equipped with 9 collectors and a secondary electron multiplier is supported by Class 100 clean room facilities with sub-boiling acid distillation apparatus, micro- and semi-microbalances, and vessels for pressure decomposition of refractory silicates.
 Studies focus on using the evolution of Sr, Nd and Pb as indexes of petrogenetic processes, geochronology, environmental Pb, and evolution of marine Sr.

-Geophysical research is supported by two Scintrex CG-5 gravimeters and a Micro-g A-10 absolute gravimeter; a variety of surveying instruments including a Nikon theodolite and data collector, a TOPCON GPT 3005LW total station electronic distance meter and theodolite, two Laser Atlanta Advantage CI reflectorless laser rangefinders, a Riegl LMP 3800 laser scanner and a Riegl LSM Z620 laser scanner, seven dual frequency Leica Viva RTK GPS systems, three dual frequency Topcon HyperLite RTK GPS systems (6 receivers), nine dual frequency Leica SR9500 GPS receiver systems with choke-ring antennas, a Trimble GeoXT GPS system, a Trimble GeoHT GPS system and GPS post-processing software including Leica SKI, Trimble Pathfinder Office and BERNESE.
+Geophysical research is supported by two Scintrex CG5 Gravimeters a Micro-g FG5 absolute gravimeter; a variety of surveying instruments including a Nikon theodolite and data collector, a TOPCON GPT 3005LW total station electronic distance meter and theodolite, two Laser Atlanta Advantage CI reflectorless laser rangefinders, a Riegl LMP 3800 laser scanner and a Riegl LSM Z620 laser scanner, six dual frequency Leica 530 RTK GPS systems (4 receivers), three dual frequency Topcon HyperLite RTK GPS systems (6 receivers), nine dual frequence Leica SR9500 GPS receiver systems with choke-ring antennas, a Trimble GeoXT GPS system, a Trimble GeoHT GPS system and GPS post-processing software including Leica SKI and Trimble Pathfinder Office.
 A Geometrics proton-procession total field magnetometer system, An AGI SuperSting R1/IP DC resistivity and induced polarization system is available for near surface electrical conductivity mapping.
-Seismic and radar equipment include a Geometrics 48-channel floating point seismic acquisition system with Betsy, hammer, and explosive sources for shallow to deep exploration; and pulse EKKO IV and 1000 ground penetrating radars.
+Seismic and radar equipment include a Bison 9048 48-channel floating point seismic acquisition system with Betsy, hammer, and explosive sources for shallow to deep exploration; and pulse EKKO IV and 1000 ground penetrating radars.

 Applicants are expected to take the GRE General Test (Verbal, Quantitative, and Analytical Writing).
 A combined score of no less than 1000 on the Verbal and Quantitative portions of the exam is advisable based on our experience with student success in the program.
 In addition, students should complete and submit a Supplemental Geosciences Application Form which can be obtained from the Geosciences Department Office by mail (FO21, University of Texas at Dallas, 800 W Campbell Rd, Richardson, TX, 75080, USA), telephone (972-883-2401), or e-mail ([email protected]).